MANUAL OF THE

 The minutes of the various meetings held by the Governing Council of

-FTII are not relevant to the public, as the meetings organized by the
+FTII are not relevant to the public, as the meetings organized by

-formal acceptance
+its formal acceptance

-4.7 Directory (telephone numbers and email addresses) of officers and
+4.7 Directory (telephone numbers and email addresses) of officers

-employees.
+and employees.

 4.8 Monthly remuneration received by each of its officers and